 List of Command Line Tools

 The Android SDK is composed of multiple packages that are required for app development.
-You can install and update each package using Android Studio’s SDK Manager or the sdkmanager
+You can install and update each package using Android Studioโsย SDK Managerย or theย sdkmanagerย command-line tool.
+All these tools have been updated for the latest Android 17 APIs.

 We have listed below all these packages that you can download in the command-line format.